adarsh08051999/MyList/README.md

 use `nvm use 16` to switch to node v16

 # Setup
-1) run postgres server and update .env.example file with the credentials and rename it as .env
+1) run postgres server and update .env.example file with the credentials and rename it as `.env`
 2) to get postgres table setup run migrations by running `npm run migrate:run`
 3) build the program by using `npm run build`
 4) run the server by using `npm run dev`

 # APIs
-# items has to be passed as `M(id)` and `T(id)` for movie and Tv series with comma separated for API 2 & 3
+-- items has to be passed as `M(id)` and `T(id)` for movie and Tv series with comma separated for API 2 & 3

 1) List My Items - GET call -